-Hyperpigmentation is a term used when patches of skin become darker than others around it.
-"It's caused when melanin—what gives our hair and skin color—is overproduced in certain spots on the skin," Dendy Engelman, MD, a New York City–based dermatologic surgeon, tells us.
+Hyperpigmentation occurs when patches of skin become darker than others around it.
+"It's caused when melanin—what gives our hair and skin color—is overproduced in certain spots on the skin," Dendy Engelman, MD, a New York City-based dermatologic surgeon, tells us.
 "Melanin goes into overproduction in the sun to protect our skin from harmful rays, causing them to look darker than your natural skin tone."

-In addition to acne and sun spots, melasma is a specific type of hyperpigmentation that appears as discolored splotches on your face, primarily your cheeks, bridge of your nose, forehead, chin, and upper lip.
-Dealing with acne and brown spots can be frustrating, but if you have the right products and hyperpigmentation creams to help you, you can even out your skin tone.
+In addition to acne and sunspots, melasma is a specific type of hyperpigmentation that appears as discolored splotches on your face, primarily your cheeks, bridge of your nose, forehead, chin, and upper lip.
+Dealing with acne and brown spots can be frustrating, but if you have the right products and hyperpigmentation creams, you can even out your skin tone.

 How To Treat and Prevent Hyperpigmentation

 The best way to prevent future hyperpigmentation is by wearing sunblock.
 As for alleviating any discoloration you already have, you can try over-the-counter creams, prescription creams, chemical peels, and in-office lasers (for when the hyperpigmentation is not new and requires something stronger).
 There are a few ways that active ingredients in hyperpigmentation creams work.
 Some creams contain hydroquinone, kojic acid, and salicylic acid to improve pigmentation, some block the key enzyme responsible for pigment production, and others exfoliate and indirectly lighten the skin, explains Upper East Side dermatologist Estee Williams, MD.